 Cons of a Reverse Mortgage

-- HECM loan balance increases over time
+- HECM loan balance could increase over time

 - Value of estate inheritance may decrease over time as proceeds are spent